About

 me

-I am a postdoctoral researcher in the Di Santo lab at Stockholm University.
-I work on the physiology of
+I am a postdoctoral fellow in the Di Santo lab at Stockholm University.
+I work on the kinematics of walking elasmobranchs and the mineralization patterns in bony fish facing climate change.

-I also worked on the axial regionalisation of the vertebral column of skates at the Université du Québec à Rimouski, on the
+I completed a Master's in marine ecology at the European Institute for Marine Studies.
+I did my thesis on the axial regionalisation of the vertebral column of skates at the Université du Québec à Rimouski, Canada.

 Research